David Cameron planned sanctions on Israeli ministers – would it have worked?

 What are the consequences for British politics?

 On the other side we find antisemites of the far left and far right, cranks and neo-Nazis, demonising and attacking Israeli people or Jewish communities whether they happen to be involved in the conflict or support Netanyahu.
-Such trends have distorted local politics and the loss of some Labour-leaning seats at the general election; and inflamed already emotive arguments on social media.
+Such trends have distorted local politics and resulted in the loss of some Labour-leaning seats at the general election, and have inflamed already emotive arguments on social media.
 If the intention of Hamas in perpetrating the atrocities on 7 October was to provoke global division, they succeeded.

 Join our commenting forum